New Orleans Wedding Venues

 Audubon Tea Room

 The Audubon Tea Room is a much-loved event space located adjacent to the Audubon Zoo on Magazine Street.
 The circular building with its exposed network of steel beams is one of the most instantly recognizable venues in pictures, and it's large enough to handle big weddings with hundreds of guests.
 Ceremonies can take place outside in the brick-paved garden area directly behind the building, or at the nearby sea lion exhibit.
-The Tea Room also has the benefit of ample parking space.
+The Tea Room also has the benefit of ample space for parking.

 Popp Fountain & The Arbor Room in City Park